stephaniecrocker91/rock-paper-scissors/README.md

 4. The user will want to come back for more!

 This game is fun, easy to play and can be easily replayed after 5 rounds.
-It's styling is simplistic and fun which will leave th player wanting to come back!
+Its styling is simplistic and fun which will leave the player wanting to come back!

 <img src="assets/images/play-again-button.png" width="200px">